The International Traffic in Arms Regulations (ITAR)

 What is a DSP 5 used for?

-The ITAR is administered by Defense Trade Controls (DTC) which is a directorate under the U.S. Department of State. • A Permanent Export License (DSP-5) is for the permanent export of unclassified articles or. hardware as found in the United State Munitions List which is defined
+The ITAR is administered by Defense Trade Controls (DTC), a U.S. Department of State directorate. • A Permanent Export License (DSP-5) is for permanently exporting unclassified articles. hardware as found in the United States Munitions List, which is defined

 by ITAR.

-For a company involved in the manufacture, sale or distribution of goods or services covered under the USML, or a component supplier to goods covered under the United States Munitions List (USML), the stipulation or requirement of being “ITAR certified (compliant)” means that the company must be registered with the State Department’s Directorate of Defense Trade Controls (DDTC) if required as spelled out on DDTC’s web site and the company must understand and abide by the ITAR as it applies to their USML linked goods or services.
-The company themselves are certifying that they operate in accordance with the ITAR when they accept being a supplier for the USML prime exporter.
+For a company involved in the manufacture, sale, or distribution of goods or services covered under the USML or a component supplier to goods covered under the United States Munitions List (USML), the stipulation or requirement of being “ITAR certified (compliant)” means that the company must be registered with the State Department’s Directorate of Defense Trade Controls (DDTC) if required as spelled out on DDTC’s web site.
+The company must understand and abide by the ITAR as it applies to their USML-linked goods or services.
+The company themselves are certifying that they operate by the ITAR when they accept being a supplier for the USML prime exporter.

-In other words, companies must register with the DDTC and know what is required of them to be ITAR compliant and then certify that they possess that knowledge.
+In other words, companies must register with the DDTC, learn what is required of them to be ITAR compliant, and then certify that they possess that knowledge.

 ITAR and EAR compliance:

-The International Traffic in Arms Regulations (ITAR) and the Export Administration Regulations (EAR) are two important United States export control laws that affect the manufacturing, sales and distribution of technology.
+The International Traffic in Arms Regulations (ITAR) and the Export Administration Regulations (EAR) are two important United States export control laws that affect technology manufacturing, sales, and distribution.

 The legislation seeks to control access to specific types of technology and the associated data.
 Its goal is to prevent the disclosure or transfer of sensitive information to a foreign national.

 ITAR contains a United States Munitions List (USML) of restricted articles and services.
-EAR contains a Commerce Control List (CCL) of regulated commercial items, including those items that have both commercial and military applications.
+EAR contains a Commerce Control List (CCL) of regulated commercial items, including those with both commercial and military applications.

 To be ITAR or EAR compliant, a manufacturer or exporter whose articles or services appear on the USML or CCL lists must register with the U.S. State Department’s Directorate of Defense Trade Controls (DDTC).
 ITAR and EAR compliance can be problematic for a global corporation

 because the data related to a specific type of technology may need to be transferred over the Internet or stored locally outside the United States to make business processes flow smoothly.
-It is the responsibility of the manufacturer or exporter to take the necessary steps to certify that
+The manufacturer or exporter is responsible for taking the necessary steps to certify that

 they are in compliance with the regulations.